 We have completed our planned VFM procedures and have no matters to report by exception in the auditor's report (see Section 03).
 We include below the findings from our work on the risk of significant weakness we identified.
-We plan to issue the VFM commentary within three months after giving our opinion as part of issuing the Auditor's Annual Report.
+We plan to issue the VFM commentary by the end of September as part of issuing the Auditor's Annual Report.